MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-event-hubs.md

 ---
-title: Get events from Azure Event Hubs into Real-time hub
+title: Get events from Azure Event Hubs into Real-Time hub
-description: This article describes how to get events from an Azure event hub in Real-time hub.
+description: This article describes how to get events from an Azure event hub in Real-Time hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
 ms.date: 05/21/2024
 ---

-# Get events from Azure Event Hubs into Real-time hub
+# Get events from Azure Event Hubs into Real-Time hub
-This article describes how to get events from an Azure event hub into Real-time hub.
+This article describes how to get events from an Azure event hub into Real-Time hub.

 [!INCLUDE [preview-note](./includes/preview-note.md)]